800-450-6118

 Symptoms of carpal tunnel syndrome

 Carpal tunnel syndrome has very specific symptoms.
-In fact, you can perform this simple self-test which doctor use to determine if you have it.
+In fact, you can perform this simple self-test which doctors use to determine if you have it.

 The symptoms of carpal tunnel syndrome occur ONLY where the median nerve distributes to the hand.
 The image (above) illustrates where on the hand the median nerve provides sensation.